Explaining Human Choice Probabilities with Simple Vector Representations: Methods

+A first analysis looked for the expected pattern of probability matching by inspecting visually the histogram of participant choices.
 For seeking games, we plotted all participant seek frequencies overlaid with the opponent's hide frequencies.
 Similarly, for hiding games, we plotted all participant hide frequencies overlaid with the opponent's seek frequencies.
-Using these data, we computed participant strategy mixes.
-We tested how closely they approximated our best fit using matching + maximizing for seeking and antimatching + minimizing for hiding.
-We assessed how strategy mixes changed across condition: hiding or seeking, and complexity (different number of rooms).
-The above models were constructed using the Stark-Parker algorithm \parencite{stark1995bounded} for bounded-variable least squares via the ‘bvls’ package in R \parencite{bvls}.
-That is, we used the Stark-Parker algorithm to determine the mix of ma/mx and am/mn that most closely approximates participant choices.
+We calculated the best linear combination of our two theorized basis strategies using the Stark-Parker algorithm \cite{stark1995bounded} for bounded-variable least squares via the ‘bvls’ package in R \cite{bvls}.
 We used bounded least squares to ensure our model coefficients were between 0 and 1 (inclusive) because no strategy can be used less than 0\% of the time or more than 100\% of the time.
 Variables and abbreviations are summarized in Table~\ref{table_vars}.